TV-LP51-Devices/android_device_htc_dlx/README.md

 If you want to speed up your build times in your .bashrc add these line to the bottom:

-# Build Flags
 export CCACHE_DIR=$HOME/.ccache
 export USE_CCACHE=1
 export USE_PREBUILT_CHROMIUM=1

 alias git-pl="git log --graph --pretty=format:'%Cred%h%Creset -%C(yellow)%d%Creset %s %Cgreen(%cr) %C(bold blue)<%an>%Creset' --abbrev-commit"

-#set up ccache if not present
 if [ ! -d "$CCACHE_DIR" ]; then
     $HOME/android/TV/prebuilts/misc/linux-x86/ccache/ccache -M 50G
 fi